akhomsib/Climate_Change_Surface_Temperature_Prediction/README.txt

 Then activate the envornoment based on os pip install -r requirements.txt

-2. Download the dataset files from the given kaggle link and put them in the code/data/ directory. https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data
+2. Download the dataset files from the given kaggle link and put them in the code/data/source/ directory. https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data

 3. Clean the dataset and bring it to an appropriate format using the following command: python data_clean.py

 4. Train the model and generate the predictions.
-To do this, Open the file predictions-rf.ipynb in jupyter notebook or jupyter lab and run all the sections.
+To do this, Open the file prediction_models.ipynb in jupyter notebook or jupyter lab and run all the sections.

 You can alternatively download the prediction data from our trained model on this website: https://zenodo.org/record/7834328

 There is a separate .csv file for each year, which will aid in loading the appropriate file for the selected year in the visualization code.

-Several other models have been trained and tested, apart from the final Random Forest, which can be found in the various .ipynb files present in the code directory.
+Several other models have been trained and tested, apart from the final Random Forest, which can be found in the prediction_models.ipynb file or individually in the various .ipynb files present in the code/models/ directory.

 5. Run the visualization.
 This can be done by going inside the code directory and running a python server (python -m http.server 8000) to serve files from there.
-After you have the python server running, go to localhost:8000 and navigate to the climate_visualization.html file in the visualization folder will allow you to interact with the tool.
+After you have the python server running, go to localhost:8000 and navigate to the climate_visualization.html file in the visualization folder which will allow you to interact with the tool.